UCL Fantasy Matchday 9: Team reveals

 NOTES

-- I played my Chip in the final League Phase Matchday and it delivered – 99 points.
+- I played my Chip in the final League Phase Matchday and it delivered, with 99 points.
 It cut through the rotation chaos and gave me a big boost.
 I’ll be far more intentional with that strategy next season.

 - I’m almost locked in for the play-offs, with just three spots left to decide.